hpi-swa-lab/home-desktop-system/documentation/object-search.md

 ```
 Fordo~1
 ```
-Fuzzy word queries (as denoted by `'~'`) don't require the word to match exactly to a search term, but rather calculate the [edit distance] between the two, requiring it to be less or equal than the provided number to match.
+Fuzzy word queries (as denoted by `'~'`) don't require the word to match a search term exactly, but rather calculate the [edit distance] between the two, requiring it to be less or equal than the provided fuzziness value.
+The above query would therefore match `Frodo Baggins`, since 'Frodo' and 'Fordo' have an edit distance of 1 (when considering transpositions of neighboring characters as a single operation).

 #### Phrase Queries
 ```
 "Frodo Baggins"
 ```
 Phrase queries consist of a sequence of words.
-They are denoted by enclosing double ticks`'"'`.
+They are denoted by enclosing double ticks (`" "`).
 Just like word queries, the matching operates on [search terms].
 Different to word queries, though, a phrase query has to match all of its words in the correct order.

 The above query would therefore match `Frodo Baggins` but not `Bilbo Baggins` or `Frodo R. R. Baggins`.